poulinal/tutorials/02_RDFs/02_RDFs.md

-# Advanced Techniques: ROOT DataFrames and Pandas
+# Advanced Techniques: ROOT DataFrames

 In this tutorial, you will learn how to use DataFrames to speed up your analysis code.

-We cover ROOT's version of DataFrames, called RDFs, and Pandas, a popular Python library for data manipulation.
-The concepts are similar, but a lot of the syntax is different.
-Focus on the one that you know you will use on your project!
+We cover ROOT's version of DataFrames, called RDFs.

 # DataFrames, in general